JRHB314/UnityWorkshop/UnityInterface.md

 *	Account – access your account settings
 * Layers - view the layers of the scene
 *	Layout – current interface setup (save current as basic)

+### Hierarchy Pane
+Shows all the Game Objects in the current scene.

+### Project Pane
+Containes all the assets for the project, including music, sprites, and code.

+### Console
+Displays console messages.

+### Inspector Pane
+Access properties of a selected element.